8 types of plagiarism - Definitions With Examples

 The simple answer is that no percentage of plagiarism is acceptable.
 Your work should always be original.
 But a small percentage of plagiarism flagged by a tool is acceptable.

-Some academic institutions typically allow 10 - 15% of plagiarism.
+Some academic institutions typically allow 10 to 15% plagiarism.
 You have some leeway for research papers and published journals too.
 Different sources mention 5 to 15% as the acceptable limit for published journals.

 Plagiarism checkers match phrases and look for similarities.
 That is why you will see some of these software flag a certain percentage of your document as plagiarism.